Kristina01111000/Drws_site/README.md

 4/6

-- Give people an option between the app and the scorecard
+- Give people an option between the app and the scorecard? yes, so link to both when the app is done
 - Switch link on great outdoors page to a button
 - Integrate tip of the day with holistic challenge
 - Put the epub in the ebook listing when he sends it, see if i can put the pdf and the epub both on the site